ixfxfun/demos-npm/src/ml/hand/README.md

 }
 ```

-For example, if two hands are showing you might get:
+For example, if two hands are showing you might get `result.handedness` of:
 ```js
 [
   [ { score: 0.85, index: 1, categoryName: `Left`, displayName: `Left` } ],